Computing Equilibria in Games with Stochastic Action Sets: Properties of Equilibria in GSAS

-\begin{remark} The compact representation $w_i$ has two interesting properties. (i) The $\pi_i$ it induces satisfies independence of irrelevant alternatives (IIA), and (ii) it yields the $\pi_i$ that implements $\mu_i$ with maximum entropy.
-Details are deferred to~\cref{appsec:furtherprops}. \end{remark} \begin{example} Consider the 2p0s-GSAS $\mathcal{G}$ where $\mathcal{G}_\text{orig}$ is a variant of rock-scissors-paper where player 1 wins and loses half the amount if it plays paper, i.e., $\mathcal{G}_\text{orig}$ is given by:
+\begin{example} Consider a 2p0s-GSAS $\mathcal{G}$ where $\mathcal{G}_\text{orig}$ is a variant of standard rock-paper-scissors where player 1 wins and loses half the amount if they play \textbf{P}aper, i.e. the payoff is $0.5$ (resp. $-0.5$) instead of $1$ (resp. $-1$) for winning (resp. losing).
+The payoff matrix of $\calG_{\mathrm{orig}}$ is given by: